mbaileyfuturist/Simple-Social-App/README.md

 The message rooms simulate realtime messaging, by performing one GET request per second.</br></br>

 This project was developed using React, Express, Node.js and Google Firebase.
-User and database authentication</br>
+The user and database authentication</br>
-done using Google Firebase.</br></br>
+has been done using Google Firebase.</br></br>

 To get started clone the project to your directory and navigate to the front end.</br>
 <b>$ cd Simple-Social-App/client</b>